In Our State

 A Colorado formulate known as the parity factory, which dictated how many children a woman had to have borne before she could receive birth control information or services, is eliminated.

-Colorado State Senator John Bermingham sponsors and passes Senate Bill 232, which authorizes the distribution of contraceptive devices and information through public health departments.
+Colorado becomes the first state in the country to provide contraceptive information and services through its public health care system information.
+Colorado State Senator John Bermingham sponsors and passes Senate Bill 65-232, which authorizes the distribution of contraceptive devices and information through public health departments.

 The US Supreme Court ruling in Griswold v.
 Connecticut legalizes birth control for married couples.

-Colorado State Representative Richard "Dick" Lamm and Senator John Bermingham pass a bill with bipartisan support, liberalizing Colorado's abortion law to allow women to seek abortion voluntarily.
+Colorado becomes the first state in the country to decriminalize abortion.
+Colorado State Representative Richard "Dick" Lamm and Senator John Bermingham passed House Bill 67-1426 with bipartisan support, liberalizing Colorado's abortion law to allow women to seek abortion voluntarily.
+The bill was signed by Governor John Love on April 25, 1967.

 Colorado Planned Parenthood extends services to younger women.